webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Abilities/Blind-Machine.md

 ---
 aliases:
 - Blind Machine
 tags:
+- Compendium/CSRD/en/Rules/Abilities
+- Ability
+- Ability/ACTION
-  - Abilities
+- Ability/Cost/6
-  - Abilitiesction
+- Ability/Tier/High
-type:
-  - Action
+- Ability/Pool/Speed
-points:
-  - 6 Speed
+- Ability/Categories/Special-Attack
 ---

-# Blind Machine
+## Blind Machine

-**Points**: 6 Speed Points
+>6  Speed
-**Type**: Action

 You deactivate the sensory apparatus of a machine, making it effectively blind until it can be repaired.
 You must either touch the target or strike it with a ranged attack (inflicting no damage).
+Action.